aoifemurfe/Workout_Roulette/README.md

 ### Returning Visitor Goals
 1. As a Returning Visitor, I want to be able to log back into my account.
+        - The nav bar shows the link to the log in page and this allows the user to re-enter their username and password and log back in.
+Upon login the user is brought to the view workouts page and shown the welcome message on the page.
 2. As a Returning Visitor, I want to be able to view previous workouts and create new workouts to log to the database.
-        - Beside the search button is a clear results button that clears the map and allows the user to perform another search and if they wish to select               different inputs to the first search, they can do so.
+        - The view workouts page is visible in the top navbar.
+It shows a table of previous workouts and allows the user to search for a particular exercise in the page.

 ### Frequent User Goals
  1. As a Frequent User, I want to look through previous workouts and edit or delete them.